Kvieta1990/ornl-pd/doc/_build/html/_sources/total_scattering/data_reduction/ts_dp_workshops.md

 - Introduction & Demonstration to the total scattering data post-processing: <a href="./ts_pp.html" target="_blank">Click Me</a>

+- RMCProfile package (for the workshop, please download the version of 6.7.9): <a href="https://rmcprofile.ornl.gov/download/" target="_blank">Click Me</a>

 - Post-workshop poll: <a href="https://forms.gle/JAtHS5MQJZt376sr5" target="_blank">Click Me</a>

 ## Satellite workshop with SHUG meeting 2023